 The West of Ireland is all about scenery.
 We wound our way down and away from the hills toward water's edge and stopped again to stretch our legs at Inch Beach.
 I was so impressed by both the moody colors and textures on the beach.
 I think we would have had an entirely different experience and mood if the sun had been shining that day.
 The muted earth tones just felt right.

-There is so much to see and do on the Dingle Peninsula and a day trip between Dingle Town and Tralee makes for an ideal journey.
-There was lots to see but the drive was still manageable in the limited early Spring daylight hours that we had.
-Are there other places you'd add to a road trip on the Dingle Peninsula?
+There is so much to see and do on the Dingle Peninsula and a day trip between Dingle Town and Tralee makes for an ideal drive.
+There was lots to see but the road trip was still manageable in the limited early Spring daylight hours that we had.
+Click on the image of the map below to open up an interactive version in Google Maps to explore the route and things to do between Dingle and Tralee in detail.